 Site Survey

-Most new builds require a site survey.
+Most new builds require a Site Survey.
 This will be one of the first things your designer/builder will organise as one of your costs.

 A site surveyor will accurately plot the boundaries and levels/contours of your property, site any trees, easements and existing buildings on your property.
 It’s all crucial information that informs the design and best place to locate your new home.
-Every local Council can have different rules on setbacks.
-These are the minimum and maximum distances your new home can be to other structures/boundaries.
-These restrictions will affect the size and location of your home, and should be discussed with you by your designer before you get started.

 Check out founder Mel Miller discussing all of these hidden costs of building here, or keep reading below:

-Soil Test, Footings & Wind Rating
+Soil Test, Engineering & Wind Rating

 Each property has different types of soil, as well as wind ratings depending on their location.
 These affect how the footings of your home need to be built, how deep they need to be, and the necessary strength/bracing of the materials.